rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 ### 1.25.3525 Title proper containing characters as substitutes for letters (optional)

-<a name="1.25.3525.1">1.25.3525.1</a> If a [Title proper](/DCRMR/title/Title-proper) contains hyphens or other characters as substitutes for letters, and the meaning of the characters is known, provide additional access to the decoded form of the title (see [0.4.38](/DCRMR/general-rules/Transcription/#0438-punctuation-substituting-for-letters)).
+<a name="1.25.3525.1">1.25.3525.1</a> If a [Title proper](/DCRMR/title/Title-proper) contains hyphens or other characters as substitutes for letters, and the meaning of the characters is known, provide additional access to the decoded form of the title (see [0.4.38.4](/DCRMR/general-rules/Transcription/#0.4.38.4)).

 ### 1.25.353 Title proper with inserted spacing (required)

-<a name="1.25.353.1">1.25.353.1</a> If any spacing has been inserted in the transcription of the first five words of the [Title proper](/DCRMR/title/Title-proper), provide additional title access for the form of title with the words closed up (see [0.4.43](/DCRMR/general-rules/Transcription/#0443-spacing-between-words)).
+<a name="1.25.353.1">1.25.353.1</a> If any spacing has been inserted in the transcription of the first five words of the [Title proper](/DCRMR/title/Title-proper) (the first six words if the title begins with an article), provide additional title access for the form of title with the words closed up (see [0.4.43.2](/DCRMR/general-rules/Transcription/#0.4.43.2)).

 >Example:
 >Title proper: <CITE>La morte d'Orfeo</CITE>